-The Board has adopted a budgeting strategy that defines specific revenue sources to cover each expenditure account.
+The Board adopted a budgeting strategy in FY 2018/2019 that defined specific revenue sources to cover each expenditure account.
 By following this strategy, GVW rates and fees are easily calculated and traceable, thus providing for greater transparency.
-GVW budgeting strategy is graphically shown in Figure 1.
+Figure 1 graphically shows the GVW budgeting strategy.